 Students may register for classes after going through early or summer advising as well as during the regular registration periods.
 Registration is not complete until all fees have been paid.
-If students register through MAX or early registration, there is a fee deadline.
-However, if registering during walk-in or later in the registration process, students must pay the same day.
+If Students register through MAX or early registration, there is a fee deadline.
+However, if registering during walk-in or later in the registration process, students must pay fees prior to close of the following business day.
 After registering, students with awards for financial aid should report to a Financial Aid Office before their payment deadline.